Batch Processing & Chunking Workflows

 Chunking enables granular validation gates.
 Before committing, each window should be validated against source checksums, schema constraints, and referential expectations.
 Implement pre-flight validation queries that verify node counts, relationship cardinality, and property type alignment.
 Post-commit, run lightweight aggregation queries to compare source row counts against graph node counts.

 When migrating nested payloads, pre-processing is mandatory.
 Deeply nested JSON structures must be normalized into tabular or flat key-value pairs before chunking.
 The JSON Document Flattening & Graph Conversion workflow ensures that hierarchical relationships are decomposed into discrete UNWIND-compatible records.
-During chunking, maintain a mapping table or use apoc.create.relationship patterns to reconstruct parent-child edges without recursive traversal overhead.
+During chunking, maintain a mapping table to reconstruct parent-child edges without recursive traversal overhead.

 Error Handling and Rollback Mechanisms

 Transient network failures, constraint violations, or malformed payloads will inevitably interrupt batch streams.
-Modern Python driver 5.x provides TransactionError and ClientError hierarchies that must be caught explicitly.
+The Neo4j Python driver 5.x raises TransactionError and ClientError subclasses that must be caught explicitly.
 Implement exponential backoff with jitter for transient errors.
 For permanent failures, route the failed chunk to a dead-letter queue (DLQ) with full payload serialization.
-Never rely on implicit session retries; instead, wrap session.execute_write in a retry decorator that respects idempotency keys.
+Never rely on implicit session retries alone; wrap session.execute_write in retry logic that respects idempotency keys.

-If a chunk partially commits due to a network split, use Neo4j’s transactional state inspection or audit logs to reconcile drift before proceeding.
-Official driver documentation provides comprehensive guidance on transaction lifecycle management and retry configuration.
+If a chunk partially commits due to a network split, use Neo4j audit logs and post-commit reconciliation queries to detect drift before proceeding.
+The official driver documentation provides comprehensive guidance on transaction lifecycle management and retry configuration.

 Observability and Initial Load Performance Tuning